FTP-droid/FTP-droid/README.md

 The latest project I'm working on is a clone of the mac operating system using the electron-react-boilerplate repo!

 *   ✉️  You can contact me at [alaister.pereira@live.com](mailto:alaister.pereira@live.com)
-*   🧠  I'm currently developing projects using React!
+*   🧠  I'm currently developing projects using Python and React!
 I would like to learn about IOS application development in the future.
 *   🤝  I'm open to collaborating on anything software related!

 ### Skills